≡ Menu

 Physical Characteristics

 His coat is thick and luxurious, with a soft undercoat and a straight outer coat.
-It can be of different colors such as blue, fawn, gray, black or cream.
+It can be of different colors, such as blue, fawn, gray, black, or cream.
 The hair is parted right at the center.

 Personality and Temperament

-The Skye is a friendly Terrier, a loyal dog, who forms a strong emotional bond or connection with his owners.
+The Skye Terrier Puppy is the cutest thing in the world.
+The adult Skye is just as cute but more reserved.
+The Skye is a friendly, loyal Terrier dog who forms a strong emotional bond or connection with his owners.
 He is more comfortable with adults or older children than with small children.

-Just one thing
+Just one other thing…

 Health Problems

 The Skye Terrier is one of the healthiest dog breeds out there.
 He has a high life expectancy of 12 to 14 years.
-This is not surprising as most small breeds have high life spans.
+This is not surprising, as most small breeds have high life spans.
+He does have one or two orthopedic issues because of his physique – a large body with short legs.

-Some Skye Terriers develop a condition called premature closure, a degenerative disc disease, which results in bowed legs.
+Some Skye Terriers develop premature closure, a degenerative disc disease resulting in bowed legs.
 This makes walking very difficult for this dog.
+Female Skye Terriers can also suffer from Mammary Cancer, a dangerous condition.

 Apart from that…

-This is not to say that your Skye puppy is going to suffer from all or any of these diseases.
+The Skye Terrier can suffer from other common ailments such as allergies, hip and elbow dysplasia.
+This is not to say that your Skye puppy will suffer from all or any of these diseases.
 But as a dog owner, you should be aware of them.

 Which is why…